Skip to main content

 Grief content should not try to solve grief

-A mature product does not pretend grief can be tied up neatly.
-The right content tone is slower, more spacious, and more honest about the fact that sorrow often stays in the room for a while.
+Grief should not be tied up neatly.
+The right tone is slower, more spacious, and more honest about the fact that sorrow often stays in the room for a while.

-If the page speaks directly and gently, it can become both a trustworthy resource and a credible entry point into the product experience.
+If the page feels honest, it can become both a trustworthy resource and a calm bridge into conversation.

 Guided prayer